 That's why I disagree.

-There are internal threats to the sanctity of and the strength of the solidness of the country the population as it exists.
+There are internal threats to the sanctity of and the strength of the solidness of the country and the population as it exists.

 It's always been under assault.

-But they've always been in a minority.
+But they've always been in the minority.

-But Kyle, nevertheless I appreciate the call.
+But Kyle, nevertheless, I appreciate the call.

 I really do appreciate your taking the time.